 How do we conduct due diligence on our suppliers or other business relationships to assess their modern slavery risks?

-We ask questions about their workforce, worksites, labor practices, policies and processes for preventing forced and child labor (e.g. through a Self-Assessment Questionnaire);
+We ask questions about their workforce, worksites, labour practices, policies and processes for preventing forced and child labour (e.g. through a Self-Assessment Questionnaire).

-Visiting the supplier’s site or facilities or conducting a social audit;
+We visit the supplier’s site or facilities or conduct a social audit.

-Engaging with their workers through surveys, interviews, or other technology such as mobile phone apps;
+We engage with their workers through surveys, interviews, or other technology such as mobile phone apps.

-Using other risk assessment tools e.g. traceability and risk mapping tools;
+We use other risk assessment tools (e.g. traceability and risk mapping tools).

-Engaging with a civil society organization(s) to support understanding of risks.
+We engage with a civil society organisation(s) to support our understanding of risks.

-Supplier Transparency: Does our company publish its list of suppliers?
+Supplier Transparency: Does our organisation publish its list of suppliers?

 Have we considered how our purchasing practices (including contract pricing, forecasts, and supplier incentives) might increase risks to our suppliers’ workers?